aaron-grau/curic/react/readings/front_end_auth.md

 ### Bootstrapping

-One of the biggest challenges of front-end auth is telling our application to render in an initial state that reflects the status of our session.
+One of the biggest challenges of front end auth is telling our application to render in an initial state that reflects the status of our session.
 If we skip this step, it may be possible for a user to log in or sign up, refresh the page, and then the app will render in a non-logged in manor even though they have the right session token!
+This happens because our App will always render with the default application state unless we configure the `Store` to use a `preloadedState`.

 There are **several** ways we can meet this challenge.

-  * Triggering a `fetchCurrentUser` AJAX request from the `app's` `componentDidMount`
+  * *Issuing a separate request* -- Triggering a `fetchCurrentUser` AJAX request from the root route's `onEnter` hook
-  * Using [local storage][local-storage]
+  * *Persisting client-side data* -- using [local storage][local-storage]
-  * Using the [gon gem][gon-video]
+  * *Bootstrapping* -- using the [gon gem][gon-video]

 We are going to suggest the following implementation:

-  0. In `application.html.erb`, add a script tag -- this is javascript code that we can tell the browser to run, and we can generate it dynamically using ruby!
+  * In `application.html.erb`, add a script tag -- this is javascript code that we can tell the browser to run, and we can generate it dynamically using ruby!
-  0. Inside the script tag, assign a jsonified `current_user` to the property of `window.currentUser`
+  * Inside the script tag, assign a jsonified `current_user` to the property of `window.currentUser`
-  0. Use a jbuilder template to make this process simple!
+  * Use a jbuilder template to make this process simple!

 ```html
   <script type="text/javascript">